projectacrn/acrn-hypervisor/doc/tutorials/pre-launched-rt.rst

 ===============================================

 The last step is to modify the GRUB configuration file to load the Pre-Launched kernel.
-(For more information about this, see :ref:`Update Grub for the Ubuntu Service VM
-<gsg_update_grub>` section in the :ref:`gsg`.)
-The grub config file will look something
+(For more information about this, see the :ref:`gsg`.)
+The grub config file will look something like this:
-like this:

 .. code-block:: none